tylerbehr/INST377Final.github.io/README.md

 This project is made with the objective of informing Prince George's County residents about the polling locations where they may go vote in upcoming elections.
 The application consists of a map containing all the polling stations within the county.
 Upon clicking a marker on the map, the user will be passed through to a google maps webpage of the polling location, thus providing an image of the physical location along with the option to use directions to navigate there.
 ## Link to Heroku
 https://calm-tor-92196.herokuapp.com/
 The above Heroku link is only partially working.
 The main aspects of the website are there, however, the markers on the map and some of the CSS does not work.
-Below is a link to our Github in order to view the entirety of the application. https://williamzabet.github.io/INST377Final.github.io/index.html
+Below is a link to our Github Repository in order to view the entirety of the application. https://williamzabet.github.io/INST377Final.github.io/index.html
 ## Our Target Browsers
 We aim to accomodate internet-users of all platforms.
 We expect that the vast majority of our Desktop user-base will be using either Windows or MacOS in their most recent versions, and our Mobile user-base will be using Android or iOS.
 We aim to be compatible with those platforms and the majority of web-browsers in their most recent versions (Google Chrome, Mozilla Firefox, Apple Safari, Microsoft Edge).